zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 Revocation here just means removing it from the ledger.
 If a Revocation Distribution Point needs to be published (such as RFC5280 Certificate Revocation List), please use [ADD_PKI_REVOCATION_DISTRIBUTION_POINT](#add_pki_revocation_distribution_point).

-All the certificates in the chain signed by the revoked certificate will be revoked as well.
+If `revoke-child` flag is set to `true` then all the certificates in the chain signed by the revoked certificate will be revoked as well.

 Only the owner (sender) can revoke the certificate.
 Root certificates can not be revoked this way, use  `PROPOSE_X509_CERT_REVOC` and `APPROVE_X509_ROOT_CERT_REVOC` instead.